Megatokyo: Themes and structure

 Megatokyo is divided into chapters.
 Chapter 0, which contains all of the comic's early phase, covers a time span in the comic of about six weeks.
 Each of the subsequent chapters chronicles the events of a single day.
 Chapter 0 was originally not given a title, although the book version retroactively dubbed it "Relax, we understand j00."
-Between the chapters, and occasionally referenced in the main comic, are a number of omake.
+Between the chapters, and occasionally referenced in the main comic, are a number of omake (extras).

 Main characters

-The authors of Megatokyo chose to use "Surname–Given Name" order for characters of Japanese origin.
-The same format has been maintained here so as to avoid confusion.

 Piro

 Piro, the protagonist, is an author surrogate of Fred Gallagher.
 Gallagher has stated that Piro is an idealized version of himself when he was in college.
 As a character, he is socially inept and frequently depressed.
 His design was originally conceived as a visual parody of the character Ruri Hoshino, from the Martian Successor Nadesico anime series.
 His name is derived from Gallagher's online nickname, which was in turn taken from Makoto Sawatari's cat in the Japanese visual novel Kanon.